ubports/raspberry-pi/README.md

 * How does the variable size of SD cards in a Raspberry Pi affect installation and update concept?
 ## Team
-* @jonny aka Jonatan Hatakeyama Zeidler (Admin, Project Manager, Developer)
+* @jonny aka Jonatan Hatakeyama Zeidler (Moderator, Developer)
-* @Stereofont aka Lionelb (Admin, Moderator)
+* @Stereofont aka Lionelb (Moderator)
-* @Stason888 aka Seven (Admin, Developer, is already building his own Raspy-Phone)
+* @Stason888 aka Seven (Moderator, Developer, is already building his own Raspy-Phone)
-* Already 49 members in the telegram group
+* Many members in the telegram focus group
   * many of them seem to have Raspberry Pis
   * some already share ideas on the concept
   * we have no idea yet, who is going to really contribute